zmichaelakins/ctp-spec/README.md

 ## Overview

-The Cognitive Transport Protocol™ (CTP) is a protocol-level governance architecture designed to regulate information throughput between AI systems and human operators.
+The Cognitive Transport Protocol™ (CTP) is a protocol-level governance architecture that regulates information throughput between AI systems and human operators.

 CTP operates as a supervisory control layer rather than an application, model, or software product.
 Similar to how network transport protocols regulate data flow across heterogeneous systems, CTP establishes deterministic oversight conditions governing how AI-driven processes interact with human decision-makers and organizational infrastructure.